jselbie/stunserver/resources/stunclient.md

 stunclient stunserver.org 3478
 :    Performs a simple binding test request with the server listening at "stunserver.org"

-stunclient --mode full --localport 9999 12.34.56.78
+stunclient --mode filtering --localport 9999 12.34.56.78
+:    Performs the NAT filtering tests from local port 9999 to the server listening at IP
+     Address 12.34.56.78 (port 3478)

+stunclient --mode behavior 12.34.56.78
-:    Performs a full set of UDP NAT behavior tests from local port 9999 to the server listening at IP
+:    Performs the NAT behavior and port mapping tests from a random local port to the server listening at IP
      Address 12.34.56.78 (port 3478)

 stunclient --protocol tcp stun.selbie.com